hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/oss-installing.rst

 Ensure that you have installed all of the prerequisite software described in `Installation <../installation.html>`_.

 You must have access to a Kubernetes Service or Red Hat OpenShift cluster that is supported for use with Hyperledger Fabric Open Source Stack.
-To get an idea of the supported platforms and resource requirements, you can reference the IBM Hyperledger Fabric Support Offering documentation: https://www.ibm.com/docs/en/hlf-support/1.0.0?topic=kubernetes-deploying-support-hyperledger-fabric
+To get an idea of the supported platforms and resource requirements, you can reference the following documentation: https://www.ibm.com/docs/en/hlf-support/1.0.0?topic=kubernetes-deploying-support-hyperledger-fabric

 If you have a Kubernetes cluster, you must have the Kubernetes CLI (``kubectl``) installed and configured to use your Kubernetes cluster.
 Verify that it is working by running the following command: